Preparing Your House for Sale

 - Repainting areas where the paint has chipped

-Check for safety hazards.
 A homeowner must keep homebuyers safe from injury.
-It is a homeowner's duty to warn invited guests of known dangers and to inspect the property for dangerous conditions.
+It's a homeowner's duty to warn invited guests of known dangers and to inspect the property for dangerous conditions.
 Because many homebuyers will view the home, a homeowner should eliminate potential hazards by checking the home for the following:

 - Electrical hazards